What makes a great lawyer? Is it intelligence, good people skills, effective writing? Five traits that make a lawyer stand above the rest.

 We need to be creative to find real solutions to the issues our clients face.
 Each matter is unique; each client must be handled differently, and each solution carefully crafted.
 While on the whole we lawyers are a rather risk-averse group, we must learn to think outside the box.
 The best way to create unique solutions is to approach each situation with compassionate listening, which enables you to really understand the issues and what the client and the adversary need.
 That level of understanding can lead to long-lasting solutions that work for all interested parties.
 Stalemates often arise when opposing counsel fails to approach the matter with compassionate listening and, instead, becomes unnecessarily aggressive.
 Don’t be that deal-breaker.

 Success is achieved with perseverance.
 We must keep working, keep trying and keep going.
-We must be able to walk away when things are not working, take a break and come back fresh and ready to “fight,” negotiate or whatever the matter requires.
+We must be able to walk away when things are not working, take a break and come back fresh and ready to “fight,” negotiate, or whatever the matter requires.

-Now go out there and be great!
+Now go out there and be one of those great lawyers!